near/NEPs/specs/RuntimeSpec/Receipts.md

 Data Receipts are receipts that contains some data for some `ActionReceipt` with the same `receiver_id`.
 Data Receipts have 2 fields: the unique data identifier `data_id` and `data` the received result.
 `data` is an `Option` field and it indicates whether the result was a success or a failure.
-If it's `Some`, it means the remote execution was successful and it contains a result as a vector of bytes.
+If it's `Some`, it means the remote execution was successful and it represents the result as a vector of bytes.

 Each `ActionReceipt` also contains fields related to data: